 Onions are easy to grow and produce a tidy little crop with very little effort.
 Once the onions are harvested, they keep a long time if you store them properly.
 Some methods of how to store onions will keep them for months.
 Storing garden onions properly rewards you with your own harvest in the middle of winter.
 Few things are better than using your own produce when snow covers the ground and nothing green and growing is possible.

 Store Fresh Green Onions

-Spring onions and green onions will not store long.
-They can hold in the refrigerator crisper for a week or possibly more but are best fresh.
+Spring onions and green onions won’t store long.
+They can hold in the refrigerator crisper for a week or possibly more, but are best fresh.
 These onions are used for their stems as much as the ends.
 The stems must be kept green and crisp for the best taste.
-Store green onions that still have their roots, in a 1/4 inch of water in the refrigerator to keep the onions fresh longer.
+Store green onions that still have their roots in 1/4-inch of water in the refrigerator to keep the onions fresh longer.
 Change the water daily to prevent bacteria.

 How to Keep Onions